Lab-LAMbDA/Usti-nad-Labem-synthetic/README.md

 ## Main reference

-The main research reference for the study is:
+The main research reference for this study is:
 > Coming soon

 The main research reference for the Eqasim Framework is: